vonfreiren/vonfreiren.github.io/_posts/2023-08-27-a-deep-dive-into-VO2-max.md

 ### Examples

-Even if there are different values, these approximation can give you an idea of the values depending on your age,
+Even if there are different values, these approximation can give you an idea of the values depending on your age.

 #### Men